sassoftware/vscode-sas-extension/README.md

 Before running SAS code, you must configure the SAS extension to access a SAS Viya server.
 You must license SAS Viya to run SAS code.

 1. When first configuring, open up a file with the SAS language.
 "No Profile" can be located on the Status Bar located at the bottom left of your VSCode window

    ![No Active Profiles Found](doc/images/NoActiveProfilesStatusBar.png)

 2. Either select the "No Profile" Status Bar Item or open the command palette (`F1`, or `Ctrl+Shift+P` on Windows or Linux, or `Shift+CMD+P` on OSX) and locate `SAS: Add New Connection Profile`
 3. Please refer to the [Add SAS Connection Profile](#add-new-sas-profile) section below to add a profile
-4. After a profile is created, the Status Bar Item will be changed from "No Active Profiles Found" to the name of the new profile.
+4. After a profile is created, the Status Bar Item will be changed from "No Profile" to the name of the new profile.

    ![Status Bar Profile](doc/images/StatusBarProfileItem.png)

 5. If you do not want to generate results in HTML format, clear the `Enable/disable ODS HTML5 output` setting.
 This option is enabled by default.

 ### Profiles